 4. POTENTIALLY SHIPPABLE PRODUCT

-In the commodity trade industry so far, teams used to organize their workload with traditional ways.
+In the commodity trade industry, teams used to organize their workload in a myriad of traditional ways.
 Paperwork, tons of printed documentation and Excel sheets with countless records.
-Even when they started implementing software solutions, like a proper CTRM (or Commodity Trade and Risk Management) software solution, they still couldn’t find their “promised land”.
-Someone could say that this was because CTRM software is something really new and still is adapting to reality.
-The truth lies, though, in the whole architecture of a CTRM software solution.
+Even when they started implementing software solutions, like a proper CTRM (or Commodity Trade and Risk Management) software solution, they still couldn’t find the “promised land”.
+You could argue that’s because CTRM software is still quite new, still adapting and finding its way to properly reflect – and optimize – day-to-day workloads.

 Waterfall vs. Agile

 Traditional CTRM software solutions were using the so-called “Waterfall model” in their development.
 This linear approach of project management proved to underlie a lot of issues in the process, making the product cumbersome in adjustment.

-However, the newest agile method, scrum, creates strong foundation for effective processes in product development.
+However, the agile method, scrum, created a strong foundation for effective processes in product development.
 It shields the CTRM software with immediate flexibility and tested functionality.
 By using an agile Commodity Trade and Risk Management software solution for your business, you simply come closer to your company’s goals faster.
 When your team decides that it is time to implement a software solution to organizes your trading procedures, financial and logistics transactions, then you need a second and third time in order to make the right and “agile” choice.

 A CTRM for the Commodity Trade

 Commodity trading is a volatile business that requires several types of data to be exchanged and confirmed, especially for OTC and physical markets.
 As trade margins have decreased and oversight increased, keeping costs down and minimizing errors has naturally become the focus of many commodity-related firms.